nanoMFG/GSAMain/doc/SPD/gresq_SPD_1.1.0.md

 ### 2.3 Scope and Limitations for Subsequent Releases
 <!--Short summary of  future envisioned roadmap for subsequent efforts.-->
+* ?.?.?: Bug fix release for file upload hang issue.
+Not critical, but high priority.
+* Other minor feature releases?
+* 2.0.0: Introduce REST API for Gr-ResQ Database.

 ### 2.3 Operating Environment